Peter M. Brown: Honours

 Brown has received formal recognition for his contributions to the financial industry and community.

 Honorary degrees

 Peter Brown has received honorary doctorates of law from Wilfrid Laurier University (2015), the Justice Institute of British Columbia (2013), and the University of British Columbia (2005), and an honorary doctorate of letters from the Emily Carr University of Art + Design (2012).

 Prizes and awards

-He has been recognized many times over his career, including the Order of British Columbia, and lifetime achievement awards from the IIAC Investment Industry Hall of Fame (2015), Canadian Business Hall of Fame (2014), Business Laureates of B.C.
+Brown has been recognized many times over his career, including the Order of British Columbia, and lifetime achievement awards from the IIAC Investment Industry Hall of Fame (2015), Canadian Business Hall of Fame (2014), Business Laureates of B.C.
 Hall of Fame (2011), the Canadian Mining Hall of Fame (2010), and the Ernst & Young Entrepreneur of the Year (2010).
 In 2012, he was awarded the IIAC Queen Elizabeth II Diamond Jubilee Medal and the Vancouver Board of Trade's Rix Award for Engaged Community Citizenship.
 In 2009 he was recognized by the Fraser Institute with the T. Patrick Boyle Founder's Award.